enso-org/ide/docs/CONTRIBUTING.md

 ### Using IDE as a library.
-In case you are interested to use the IDE as a library, for example to embed it into another website, you need to first build it using `node ./run {built,dist}` and find the necessary artifacts located at `dist/content`.
+In case you want to use the IDE as a library, for example to embed it into another website, you need to first build it using `node ./run {built,dist}` and find the necessary artifacts located at `dist/content`.
 Especially, the `dist/content/index.js` defines a function `window.enso.main(cfg)` which you can use to run the IDE.
-The configuration supports currently the following options:
+Currently, the configuration argument can contain the following options:
 - `entry` - the entry point, one of predefined scenes.
 Set it to empty string to see the list of possible entry points.
 - `project` - the project name to open after loading the IDE.